pmakinde/terraform-provision-eks-cluster-no-vpc/README.md

 # Terraform - Provision an EKS Cluster

-This repo contains Terraform configuration files to provision an EKS cluster on AWS.
+This repo contains Terraform configuration files to provision an EKS cluster on AWS to an existing VPC/Subnet.